Posted on May 3, 2021 at 5:00 AM

 by Brian M Cummings M.D. and John J. Paris S.J.

 Vaccine passports are likely to become a necessary part of our lives until we achieve herd immunity and no longer need worry about contracting a potentially life-threatening virus from strangers.
 Such ‘passports’ might not be the first item on our wish list.
 But the arguments for their use are basic and compelling.
 As Gostin and colleagues’ recent article notes, vaccine passports encourage people to be vaccinated and allow a reopening of the economy.
-For those who want—as much as possible– to recover life as it was prior to the pandemic, they will seemingly becoming a necessity.
+For those who want—as much as possible– to recover life as it was prior to the pandemic, they will become a necessity.

 Widespread vaccination verified through vaccine passports seems to be a less restrictive public health measure than lockdowns, quarantines or the shuttering of businesses.
 The current situation in Michigan illuminates the tension between vaccination and shutdowns.
-The Center for Disease Control (CDC) advised a widespread lockdown of the state rather than the proposed alternative put forth by Michigan governor, Gretchen Whitmer, of allocating more vaccine to the state.
-Gov. Whitmer, who encountered armed protests in May 2020 and who continues to confront a public skeptical of governmental lockdowns, resisted calls to close down the state.
+The Center for Disease Control (CDC) advised a widespread lockdown of the state rather than the proposed alternative of allocating more vaccine to the state put forth by Michigan governor, Gretchen Whitmer, Gov. Whitmer, who encountered armed protests in May 2020 and who continues to confront a public skeptical of governmental lockdowns, resisted calls to close down the state.
 Without the CDC allocating more vaccine, and without the governor relenting, cases have slowly decreased in Michigan.

 Local communities generally enjoy a greater degree of trust and support than does the national government.
 State and local regulation of health care has been a long-time feature of our political system.
 The areas of authority of the federal government with regard to health care are generally restricted to activity at points of entry (airports/seaports), military bases, tribal lands and federal properties.
 Expanding that authority would require Congressional action, a form of behavior that is, at present, seemingly in short supply.
 Trust in the federal government has fallen from a high of about 80% in the Eisenhower era to a low today somewhere in the 20th percentile.
 Given the highly polarized political reality of the nation, it is probably a positive rather than a negative feature of our system, that state and local government enjoy greater support than does the national government.
 And even during a pandemic, the Supreme Court, as recent rulings demonstrate, has an aversion to upholding restrictions on religious liberty.